The Distance (The Walking Dead): Plot

 Rick, Michonne, Glenn, and Aaron take the lead in the car, while the rest of the group follow a short distance behind in the RV.
 On the way, Michonne is looking at the pictures that Aaron has given her and she asks him why he has no pictures of his people.
 He says that he did take one picture but that he had got the exposure wrong and it didn't develop.
 Michonne asks Rick if he has given Aaron their own audition interview.
 Aaron answers that he has killed "lots" of walkers, but only two people, and only then because they were trying to kill him.
 At that point Rick then finds a parabolic microphone in the car and expresses concern that Aaron's people might have heard their plans.
 Rick's outburst distracts Glenn, who drives into a herd of walkers on the dark, unscouted highway.
 Coming out the other side, they lose sight of the RV and conclude it backed away from the herd.
 After the car fails to start, they see a flare go off and Aaron bolts into the woods, pursued by Glenn.
 After close calls for each, Glenn cuts Aaron free and returns his pistol, and together they return to the car to save Rick and Michonne from the herd.
 The four of them head for the flare and reunite with the RV group who have rescued Aaron's partner and boyfriend, Eric (Jordan Woods-Robinson).

 Relieved that Rick's group saved Eric, Aaron reveals the community is located in Alexandria, Virginia, and Glenn urges Rick to trust Aaron.
 The group hits the road in the morning.
 Michonne cautions Rick to allow himself to stop fighting; he slips away to hide a gun in the woods.
 Pulling up to the community walls, Rick hears the sound of children playing.
-Believing that Aaron is telling the truth and the community is safe, the group leave the vehicles and heads to the gates.
+Believing that Aaron is telling the truth and the community is safe, the group leaves the vehicles and heads to the gates.